 Jellyfish are becoming more common off the UK coast, but jellyfish stings are still relatively rare.

-The mushroom-shaped creatures can float near the surface with long tentacles, sometimes containing poisonous sacs trailing behind them.
+The mushroom-shaped creatures, with long tentacles, can float near the surface, sometimes containing poisonous sacs trailing behind them.
 If you touch these, you get stung.

 The Marine Conservation Society says large barrel jellyfish were seen in record numbers in 2015.

 Mauve stingers have been seen around Guernsey, and potentially dangerous Portuguese Man O War jellyfish have washed up on beaches in South West England.